jacktilfordcarey/6-month-challenge/README.md

 - Download filtered datasets as CSV
 - Check data quality and missing values

+## � Upload Any Dataset

+This platform is designed to work with **any CSV dataset**.
+Simply upload your file and the system will automatically:

+- Detect column types (numeric, categorical, dates)
+- Generate appropriate visualizations
+- Provide statistical summaries
+- Create AR views of your data relationships
+- Enable AI-powered analysis

-## 📊 Dataset Information
+## 📊 Sample Dataset

-The RWE Mounjaro Study dataset contains 1,000 patient records with the following key variables:
+Included is a sample healthcare dataset (RWE Mounjaro Study) with 1,000 patient records demonstrating the platform's capabilities:

 ### Patient Demographics